hanmend/skincare-recommender/README.md

 To run this software, you will need to install scikit-learn.
 I used anaconda to manage my environment.
 You can create an environment with python=3.10 in order to be compatible with scikit-learn.
 If conda install scikit-learn still gives you an error for the import statements, try pip install scikit-learn instead.

-You can take a look at the raw data if you would like in the "archive" folder of this repo.
-For more details and csv specs, visit the page on kaggle: [Sephora Products and Skincare Reviews on Kaggle](https://www.kaggle.com/datasets/nadyinky/sephora-products-and-skincare-reviews/data)
+The datasets are too large to load into GitHub.
+For more details and csv specs, visit the page on kaggle: [Sephora Products and Skincare Reviews on Kaggle](https://www.kaggle.com/datasets/nadyinky/sephora-products-and-skincare-reviews/data).
+From the same page, click download --> download dataset as zip.
+Then, I copied the unzipped "archive" folder into the same fodler as my cloned repo.

 ### Running the program